kunhwiko/concepts/systems/Kubernetes/7-readiness.md

 ##### Cron Jobs
 ```
 Cron Jobs
-   a) jobs that run periodically
+   a) Jobs that run periodically.
-   b) each invocation launches a new job object along with corresponding pods
+   b) Each invocation launches a new job object along with corresponding pods.
-   c) deleting a cron job will delete existing jobs and pods
+   c) Deleting a cron job will delete existing jobs and pods.
 ```

 ### Probing & Readiness